 Liberty County Guide to the Perfect Low Country Boil

+Crabbing, fishing and shrimping are not only popular pastimes in Liberty County, they’re also a way of life.
 Nothing says Southern quite like a big, steaming pot of low country boil!
-It’s definitely not a meal to pass up on any time you’re offered and with the 4th of July coming up, we thought it would be a great time for y’all to enjoy it!
-We put our native knowledge to use and came up with some helpful tips and tricks to use along the way and even included our very own recipe to make the perfect low country boil using Georgia blue crabs!
-Check it out below.
+We put our native knowledge to use and came up with the Liberty County Guide to the Perfect Low Country Boil.
+Listed below are some helpful tips and tricks to use along the way including our very own recipe to make the perfect low country boil using Georgia blue crabs!

-Tips & Tricks for Catching Georgia Blue Crabs to Make Sure You Get The Best Haul Possible
+Tips & Tricks to Make Sure You Get the Best Haul of Georgia Blue Crabs Possible 🦀

-- If you’ve never been crabbing before, go out with someone who has lots of experience.
+- If this is your first time crabbing, you should tag along with someone who has lots of experience.

-- Make sure that you have the correct basket.
+- Make sure you have the correct basket.

 - Grab some bait.
 Uncooked, raw chicken works best.
 Place it in the bait well of the basket and then “sew” the basket up – unless you have one of the new fancy ones!